developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/guide/about/index.md

 * **[Simplified mass deployment](../keycapture)** of Enterprise Browser runtime and keymapping config files to devices, with or without the EB app itself (**Android only**).

-* **Customizable [&lt;UserAgent&gt; settings for Android](../configreference/#useragent)** permits a greater control over values extracted from Android devices for configuring the Android UserAgent string.
+* **Customizable [&lt;UserAgent&gt; settings for Android](../configreference/#useragent)** permits greater control over values extracted from Android devices for configuring the Android UserAgent string.

 #### New Tags for Android